ourlifeloop/marketing/src/cms/training-faqs/how-do-i-join-lifeloop.md

 ---
-question: How do I Join LifeLoop?
+question: How do I join LifeLoop?
 answer: >-
   Talk to a staff member at your community and provide them with your email.